A Theory of Feature Learning in Kernel Models: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank X.Y.
 Han for enriching discussions on the experiments.
-Feng Ruan would like to thank Lijun Ding for his insightful comments on the initial draft, as well as to Basil Saeed, Lanqiu Yao, and Yuan Yao for their helpful discussions on the presentation.
+Feng Ruan thanks Lijun Ding for insightful comments on an early draft of the manuscript; Ying Cui, Jiajin Li, and Yiping Lu for discussions that prompted clarification of future directions and motivated the inclusion of Section~\ref{sec:open-questions}; Dmitriy Drusvyatskiy, Shuo Huang, and Adit Radhakrishnan for clarifying the related work~\cite{RadhakrishnanBeDr25, ZhuDaDrFa25, HuangLaDePoRo25}; and Basil Saeed and Lanqiu Yao for helpful discussions on presentation.